 The start to this year, and the new decade has been starkly different from previous years.
 Heat, crunchy dryness and a bushfire close by have dominated our summer holiday so far.
 But that is all about to change!

-Exactly a year ago, Callicoma Hill hosted an exquisite outdoor solo cello performance on a perfect summer evening, set against the lush green forest.
+Exactly a year ago, Callicoma Hill, in the Hunter Valley of NSW, Australia, hosted an exquisite outdoor solo cello performance on a perfect summer evening, set against the lush green forest.
 About 50 people who attended will long remember London based baroque cellist Anthony Albrecht’s performance of music by Bach as the sun set in the forest.

 In contrast, our current hot dry summer follows a year of low rainfall and high evaporation.
 Plants are stressed, and hot dry winds have left many rainforest and moisture-dependent species scorched and brown.
 Leaves have been dropping for months and the forest canopy is much more open than usual.